CashCashMoney/Spredic/README.md

 - [] User has their own profile with a description
 - [] Users are paired based on their swipes
 - [] User can message someone they are paired with
+- [] User can create a profile, including uploading images

 The following **stretch** features are implemented:
-- [] Extend to other sports like soccer, basketball, etc.
+- [] Extend to include specific gender pairings
+- [] Include other things besides food
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: